 Rsync (Remote Sync) is a command-line tool for synchronizing files between two Unix-based systems.
 Rsync can also be used on the same system to synchronize files between two directories.
 Rsync uses a delta-transfer algorithm to send only the differences between source files and existing files to the destination.
 Rsync uses less data on the network to conserve bandwidth.

 rsync [OPTION...]
 SOURCE...
 [DESTINATION]

 - Here SOURCE can be a local directory like “/opt/backup” or a remote location like “[email protected]:/opt/remotedir/”

-- Also the DESTINATION can be refer to a local directory or remote system directory
+- Also the DESTINATION can be referred to as a local directory or remote system directory

 - Both SOURCE and DESTINATION can refer to a local directory.

-- Only one SOURCE or DESTINATION can refer to the remote location.
-You can’t use both as a remote locations.
+- Only one SOURCE or DESTINATION can be the remote.
+You can’t use both as remote locations.

 Rsync Command Options

 Rsync offers a large number of useful options that control each and every aspect of its behavior and make it more flexible for synchronizing files.
 Below is the list of some frequently used Rsync command options:

 -v, -vv -vvv, --verbose– This option is used for verbose logs on standard output.
 The default rsync runs silently.
-Higher the number of “v” increases the logging level.
+The higher the number of “v” increases the logging level.

 -a, --archive– Is the most common used option with rsync command.
 The archive mode is equivalent to the options

 -rlptgoD.
 Basically, it includes all necessary options like, recursively, preserving file permissions, symbolic links, file ownership, and timestamps.

 -z, -–compress– Use this option to transfer data in compressed format.
 Which is useful to save bandwidth.

 -h, –-human-readable– Use this option to print all the outputs in a human-readable format.

---delete– Use this option only if you need to remove files on destination, which does not exists on source.
+--delete– Use this option only if you need to remove files on the destination, which does not exist on the source.

 --exclude=PATTERN– Exclude files from rsync matching the given pattern.